peteamiri/Tutorials/Programming_Languages/Python/readme.md

 1. We prompt the user to enter their age using the `input()` function and convert the input to an integer using `int()`.

-2. We use an `if` statement to check if the user's age is greater than or equal to 18.
+2. We use an `if` statement to check if the user has age is greater than or equal to 18.
 If it is, we print a message indicating that the user is eligible to vote.
-Additionally, we use a nested `if` statement to check if the user's age is also greater than or equal to 25, indicating eligibility to run for office.
+Additionally, we use a nested `if` statement to check if the user has age is also greater than or equal to 25, indicating eligibility to run for office.

-3. We use another `if` statement along with `elif` (short for "else if") and `else` to categorize the user's age into different groups: child, teenager, adult, or senior citizen.
+3. We use another `if` statement along with `elif` (short for "else if") and `else` to categorize the user has age into different groups: child, teenager, adult, or senior citizen.

 4. Each `if` statement checks a condition, and if the condition evaluates to true, the corresponding block of code is executed.
 If the condition is false, the code inside the `else` block (if present) or the next `elif` block (if any) is evaluated.